 - Age, health and sex of the child

 - Residences of the parties and opportunity for visitation

 - Length of separation from the natural parent(s)

 - Prior voluntary abandonment or surrender of the child

-A Rockville child custody lawyer could help people to present cases in court that convince a judge that they can provide the best home possible for their children.
+A child custody lawyer who practices in the Rockville area could help people to present cases in court that convince a judge that they can provide the best home possible for their children.

 Reach Out to a Rockville Child Custody Attorney Today